 Here we explain your legal rights from the moment you first find a property you'd like to rent, to when your tenancy ends.

 The good news for anyone looking to rent a home is that agency fees have been banned.

 The only upfront cost you should be asked for when you find a rental home is a holding deposit.
 This is capped at one week’s rent and is refundable after 14 days.

-Once you have signed a contract, you will be asked for a tenancy deposit.
+Once you’ve signed a contract, you will be asked for a tenancy deposit.
 This deposit will be capped at five weeks’ rent, unless your rent is over £50,000 a year, in which case you may be asked for six weeks’ rent.